 These programs are intended to reinforce a culture of service by:

-For an overview of our Corporate Citizenship efforts, check out the Year in Review brochure and see how our employees raised the bar for community service in 2014.
+For an overview of our Corporate Citizenship efforts, check out the Year in Review brochure and see the giving spirit that characterizes Citrix employees around the world as they support those in need in their communities in 2015.

 As Citrix continues to grow, so does our responsibility to be global corporate citizens.
 Citrix is rapidly expanding its business every day.
 With that growth comes the responsibility to be a worldwide corporate citizen.
 Globally, Citrix supports the UN’s Millennium Development Goals and draws from its 2,100 communities in 122 countries.
 Citrix works to make a difference in these communities by providing our products, our business skills and our personal time to fill the digital divide and enable information access for all.